fastai/docker-containers/README.md

 - Run an interacive shell on CPUs (for example your laptop) on the latest version of fastai2:
     >  docker run -it fastdotai/fastai2 bash

-- Run an interactive shell with `fastdotai/fastai2-dev` as the root user (with `--user root`) (which is helpful if you need to install things on the operating system).
-Additionally, mount the current directory on your host file system to `/home/fastai-user` in the container (the `-v` flag) as well as make this the home directory (the `-w` flag).
+- Run an interactive shell with `fastdotai/fastai2-dev` as the root user (with `--user root`), which can be helpful for installing various things.
+Additionally, mount the current directory from your host file system to `/home/fastai-user` in the container (the `-v` flag) as well as make this the home directory (the `-w` flag) in the container.
    > docker run -it -v $PWD:/home/fastai-user -w /home/fastai-user --user root fastdotai/fastai2-dev bash

 - Run an jupyter server on CPU on with an editable install